Review

 Posted in Review

-You might make me crazy but Jamaica my day!
-I had a hectic day, many many tears as my darling boy was returning to Canada and I was distraught to say the least!
-So we decided to end our holiday together with a bang and head off to Roodebloem road in Woodstock, you know that shady area where...
+You might make me crazy, but Jamaica, my day!
+I had a hectic day, many, many tears as my darling boy was returning to Canada.
+I was distraught to say the least!
+We decided to end our holiday together with a bang and head off to Roodebloem road in Woodstock, you know that shady area...

 Chandani Indian & Vegetarian Restaurant Cape Town